polatory/polatory/README.md

 ## Platforms

-Polatory runs on x86-64 processors and is available for following operating systems and toolchains.
+Polatory runs on x86-64 processors and tested on the following operating systems and toolchains.

 ### Ubuntu 16.04 LTS

 GCC 5.4 and Clang 3.8

+### Ubuntu 18.04 LTS

+GCC 7.3 and Clang 6.0

 ### Windows